burzum/cakephp-payments-plugin/readme.md

 * Use the PaymentApiLog to log payment related messages

 Contact us to get your processor reviewed and added to the processor list if it matches the acceptance criterias.

+### Configuration of Processors

+All Payment processors must follow this convention for configuration data

+	'SomePaymentProcessor' => array(
+		'sandboxMode' => false,
+		'live' => array(
+			'apiKey' => '11223:123456:h25lh252525hlhadslgh2362l6h2lsfg'
+			'apiId' => '151611574',
+			'...' => '...'
+		),
+		'sandbox' => array(
+			'apiKey' => '33221:652141:kl262lhsdgh15dslhgslhj325lhdsglsd'
+			'apiId' => '623512526',
+			'...' => '...'
+		),
+	),

+sandboxMode mode and live are required, sandbox also if a sandbox configuration is available. sandboxMode can be true or false to switch between live and sandbox configuration.

+### Sandbox mode

+You'll have to call YourPaymentProcessor::sandboxMode(true) or YourPaymentProcessor::sandboxMode(false) to set a payment processor into sandbox mode.
+This is important to toggle between live and sandbox settings and special testing variables and URLs most sandboxes require.
+To get the current state of a processor just call YourPaymentProcessor::sandboxMode() without passing an argument.

 ### Recommended field names